ZainabZaman/EnglishLanguageTutorChatbot/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Replace YOUR_OPENAI_API_KEY in the code with your actual OpenAI API key.
+Replace YOUR_OPENAI_API_KEY in the code with your OpenAI API key and 'YOUR_AZURE_SPEECH_STUDIO_API_KEY' with your azure speech studio key..

 ## Usage
 The English language tutoring chatbot provides the following funationalities